expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 you can put the `+` at the beginning of the pattern and use the `-` inside of the pattern.
 For example, `$+ A B C $* $[- D E F $] $* G H I` is equivalent to `$[+ A B C $] $* D E F $* $[+ G H I $]`.

-The scope flags also can override each other, but only when this doesn't introduce a contradiction.

 If you want to find all frames containing different groups of adjacent symbols with the restriction that each group must be located within a single statement, and some of the groups must be in hypotheses and some in assertion,